 At least, our average income is improving.
 This past October, Kitt Carpenter and Sam Eppink of Vanderbilt University published a study with two important findings.
 First, gay men in the United States are for the first time making more than our straight counterparts, about 10% more in fact.
 This higher level of income is especially observable among single men.
 It’s not all good news, though.
 Their second major finding is that gay men are significantly less likely than our straight counterparts to be employed at all.

 It is not easy to interpret these apparently contradictory findings.
 The researchers themselves offer a few hypotheses, but conclude that more research is needed to explain the discrepancy.
 It’s possible not every gay man is willing to admit he is gay to researchers.
 Perhaps those who are willing are those who feel secure in their careers or those who feel they have nothing to lose.
 This could account for other disparities they saw, such as low numbers of men identifying as gay in the Midwest and higher numbers in the Western states.

 In any case, older gay men are likely not experiencing the benefits of this improved outlook.
 Years of employment discrimination and other factors have taken their toll.
 Good research data is hard to come by; but SAGE (Services and Advocacy for GLBT Elders) concludes that “discrimination across the lifespan and thinner support networks (among other factors) contribute to higher poverty rates among LGBT elder people.”

 Making a living is challenging for most people these days.
-It can be a meaningful pursuit, though – one that provides the means for us to pursue other goals, one that serves the welfare of the world, and even one that opens us to the transcendent.
+It can be not just necessary but meaningful, though, because it provides the means for us to pursue other goals, it serves the welfare of the world, and if we approach it well, it can open us to the transcendent.

 Questions for reflection: